Greenpeace: Save the Arctic

 In continuity of the successful campaign to reach the Antarctic-Environmental Protocol, in 2012 and 2013 protests with "Save the Arctic" banners were started.
 To stop oil- and gas-drilling, industrial fishing and military operations in the Arctic region completely, a "global sanctuary in the high arctic" was demanded from the World leaders at the UN General Assembly: "We want them to pass a UN resolution expressing international concern for the Arctic."
 A resolution to protect the very vulnerable wildlife and ecosystem.
 30 activists from MV Arctic Sunrise were arrested on 19 September 2013 by the Russian Coast Guard while protesting at Gazprom's Prirazlomnaya platform.
 Greenpeace members were originally charged with piracy, then later downgraded to hooliganism, before being dropped altogether following the passage of an amnesty law by the Russian government.

 In July 2014, Greenpeace launched a global boycott campaign to persuade Lego to cease producing toys carrying the oil company Shell's logo in response to Shell's plans to drill for oil in the Arctic.
+The organisation launched a video with over 9 million views (on YouTube alone) denouncing the impacts of this alliance.
+The video was entitled "LEGO: Everything is NOT awesome".
 Lego's partnership with Shell dates back to the 1960s, although the LEGO company created a fictional oil company called Octan.
 Octan has appeared in countless sets, computer and console games, can be seen at Legoland parks, and is featured as the corporation headed by the villain President Business in The Lego Movie.

 Norway

 There is a conflict over oil rigs in the Arctic Ocean between the Norwegian Government and Greenpeace.
 In 2013, three activists of Greenpeace got on a Statoil's oil rig, wearing bear suits.
 According to a spokesman from Greenpeace Russia, they stayed on the rig for about three hours.
 The activists in bear suits "were escorted" to the shore.
 Statoil reportedly did not intend to file a suit against them.

-Greenpeace had argued that Statoil's drilling plans posed a threat to Bear Island, an uninhabited wildlife sanctuary that is home to rare species including polar bears, because an oil spill would be nearly impossible to clean up in the Arctic because of the harsh conditions.
+Greenpeace had argued that Statoil's drilling plans posed a threat to Bear Island, an uninhabited wildlife sanctuary that is home to rare species including polar bears, because an oil spill would be nearly impossible to clean up in the Arctic due to the harsh conditions.
 Greenpeace regards the petroleum activities of Statoil as "illegal".
 Statoil denies the Greenpeace statement.
 According to The Maritime Executive (2014), Statoil says "Statoil respects people's right to make a legal protest, and we feel it is important to have a democratic debate around the oil industry.
 We have established robust plans for the operation, and feel confident they can be carried out safely and without accidents."